 Although many hotels now include complimentary Wi-Fi, some hotels charge a mandatory property fee that includes Wi-Fi.
 If this is the case, you’ll get a daily credit for the amount of Wi-Fi applied at checkout.

-Although Amex Fine Hotels and Resorts can offer incredible benefits and experiences, it’s not necessarily the best option for every trip.
+Although Amex Fine Hotels + Resorts® can offer incredible benefits and experiences, it’s not necessarily the best option for every trip.

 Unless a participating resort is running a special offer for discounted nights, it’s hard to come by savings on nightly rates through the program.
 However, the program’s credits can help you save.

-Fine Hotels + Resorts includes over 2,600 properties worldwide.
-Here are a few examples of qualifying hotels’ popular destinations:
+Fine Hotels + Resorts® includes over 1,800 properties worldwide.
+Here are a few examples of qualifying hotels’ popular destinations.

-The experience credit is one of the most valuable benefits you can get with the Fine Hotels + Resorts program.
-The experience credit is at least $100 no matter how long you stay, so you can maximize this credit on shorter trips.
-For example, if you’re looking for a relaxing weekend getaway to the Baccarat Hotel New York, FHR will cover $150 in spa services as your experience.
+The $100 credit is one of the most valuable benefits you can get with the Fine Hotels + Resorts® program.
+You’ll get a $100 credit at participating properties no matter how long you stay, so you can maximize this credit on shorter trips.
+For example, if you’re looking for a relaxing weekend getaway to the Baccarat Hotel New York, FHR will cover a $250 food and beverage credit as a limited time offer (on eligible room categories when you book by Dec.
+31, 2025 and travel by Jan.
+2, 2026).
 This is a huge savings for a one- or two-night stay.
 Plus, if you find a hotel offering a third or fourth night free, you can extend your short trip at no additional cost.

-The Platinum Card® from American Express also offers up to $200 in statement credits for eligible prepaid hotels through American Express Travel.
+The American Express Platinum Card® also offers up to $600 in statement credits (up to $300 back semi-annually) for eligible prepaid hotels through American Express Travel®.
 This is another big way to reduce the cost of a shorter stay once a year.

-Similar to Fine Hotels + Resorts, The Hotel Collection offers exclusive hotel perks to eligible American Express cardholders.
-The main difference is that The Hotel Collection is available with the American Express® Gold Card and the American Express® Business Gold Card — in addition to The Platinum Card® from American Express and The Business Platinum Card® from American Express.
+Similar to Fine Hotels + Resorts®, The Hotel Collection offers exclusive hotel perks to eligible American Express cardholders.
+The main difference is that The Hotel Collection is available with the American Express® Gold Card and the American Express® Business Gold Card — in addition to the American Express Platinum Card® and The Business Platinum Card® from American Express.

 |